BRCAChallenge/classification-timelines/README.md

 ```

+## Update the evidence category frequencies for pathogenic observations.

-2. You can configure the evidence category frequencies for the pathogenic observations by editing the `low`, `med`, and `hi` values in the following JSON code block.
+You can configure the evidence category frequencies for the pathogenic observations by editing the `low`, `med`, and `hi` values in the following JSON code block.
 Note that the `med` value is used for the simulations, and the `low` and `hi` values are used only for the sensitivity analysis.

 ```console
 		"p0": {